For Providers

 After Your Consultation

 You will also receive a satisfaction survey via email.
-You are not required to complete the satisfaction survey, but this data is extremely helpful to the program and ensures that we are meeting providers’ needs.
+You are not required to complete the satisfaction survey, but this data benefits the program and ensures that we meet providers’ needs.

 Medical Records